-Write it Down
+Write it down

 Then, ask your kids for ideas for places to hide them!
-You can tuck these notes between the pages of library books, hide them in the aisles of grocery stores, tape them in public restrooms, or place them anywhere they’re likely to be seen or appreciated by someone who needs them.
+You can tuck these notes between the pages of library books, hide them in the aisles of grocery stores, tape them in public restrooms, or place them where they’re likely to be seen or appreciated by someone who needs them.

 Spread a little sweetness

 When the temperatures drop and the snow begins to fall, it can be a great excuse to spend some time inside, whipping up your favorite baked goods in the kitchen.
 Bake some cookies, brownies, cupcakes, bars or other sweet delights!

-Pay it Forward
+Pay it forward

 If you have a few extra dollars to spare, a great way to perform an act of kindness and surprise a stranger is to pay it forward.
 When you’re in line at your favorite coffee shop or local cafe, see if you can leave some cash behind to pay for the person behind you.

 Warm ‘em up

 Another way you can help those in need is by leaving gloves, scarves, hats, and mittens in a local park or other location frequented by the homeless.
 Leave a note to let them know the items are free to anyone who needs them.

 One of the biggest favors you can do for someone during the cold winter months is to help them deal with the ice and snow.
-Volunteer to clear the driveway and sidewalk for an elderly neighbor, or help them carry in groceries when the walkways are particularly slick.
+Clear the driveway and sidewalk for an elderly neighbor, or help them carry in groceries when the walkways are particularly slick.

 Send some cards

-There are a number of charities and organizations that help coordinate these efforts, so do a bit of research to see which one best aligns with your interests.
+There are a number of charities and organizations that help coordinate these efforts.
+Check your local United Way or search the internet to see which one best aligns with your interests.
 Even the youngest members of your family can help by adding illustrations and stickers.